Finding Optimal Diverse Feature Sets with Alternative Feature Selection

-\paragraph{Proof of Proposition~\ref{prop:afs:complexity-no-partitioning-min-constrained-k}} \begin{proof} Let an arbitrary problem instance~$I$ of the complete-partitioning problem be given and the feature-set size~$k$ be fixed.
+\paragraph{Proof of Proposition~\ref{prop:afs:complexity-no-partitioning-min-constrained-k}} \begin{proof} Let~$I$ be an arbitrary problem instance of the simultaneous-search problem with min-aggregation, univariate feature qualities, a complete-partitioning scenario, the Dice dissimilarity (cf.~Equation~\ref{eq:afs:dice}) as~$d(\cdot)$, and a fixed feature-set size~$k$ (cf.~Proposition~\ref{prop:afs:complexity-partitioning-min-constrained-k}).
 We create a new problem instance~$I'$ by adding a new feature~$f'$ and increasing the feature-set size to $k' = k + 1$.
 Further, we set $\tau' = (k' - 1) / k'$, thereby allowing an overlap of at most one feature between feature sets.
 Also, we choose~$f'$ to have a considerably higher quality~$q'$ than all other features.
-The goal is to force the selection of~$f'$ in all feature sets such that any other solution would be worse, no matter which other features are selected.
-One possible choice is $q' = \sum_{j=1}^n q_j + \varepsilon$, with $\varepsilon \in \mathbb{R}_{> 0}$ being a small positive number, or, if the qualities are integers, $\varepsilon = 1$.
-This quality~$q'$ of~$f'$ is higher than of any feature set not containing it.
-Thus, a solution for~$I'$ contains~$f'$ in each feature set while the remaining features are part of exactly one feature set.
-Hence, we remove~$f'$ to get feature sets of size~$k = k' - 1$ that constitute an optimal solution for the original problem instance~$I$.
+Our goal is to force the selection of~$f'$ in all feature sets, no matter which other features are selected.
+One possible choice is $q' = \sum_{j=1}^n q_j + \varepsilon$ for a small $\varepsilon \in \mathbb{R}_{> 0}$ This quality~$q'$ of~$f'$ is higher than of any feature set not containing it.
+Thus, a solution for~$I'$ contains~$f'$ in each feature set, while the remaining features are part of exactly one feature set.
+Hence, we can remove~$f'$ to get feature sets of size~$k = k' - 1$ that constitute an optimal solution for the original problem instance~$I$.